 Mercado Oriental Martim Moniz

 What if you crave Asian food during your time in Lisbon?
 This Market offers many different cuisines for different budgets.
-Worth a visit.. and I’m sure that you won’t be able to leave without ordering your favourite Asian dish.
+Worth a visit.. and I’m sure that you won’t be able to leave without ordering your favorite Asian dish.

 Price: from € to €€€

-Speciality: Asian cuisine
+Specialty: Asian cuisine

 Il Monello